SonarSource/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 dotnet <path to SonarScanner.MSBuild.dll> end
 ```
 The .NET Core version can also be used as a .NET Core Global Tool.
 After installing the Scanner as a global tool as described above it can be invoked as follows:
 ```
-dotnet sonarscanner begin /k:"project-key" dotnet build <path to solution.sln>
+dotnet tool install --global dotnet-sonarscanner dotnet sonarscanner begin /k:"project-key" dotnet build <path to solution.sln>
 dotnet sonarscanner end
 ```

+Same as above, if you are targetting a SonarCloud project, will have to add both the organization and a login for authentication.

 Notes: